Isode Approach to Data Centric Security using NATO Confidentiality Labels

 - Some values are greyed out, as these are valid tag values not permitted for use with SECRET.

-- Label can be used once for the current message or also saved in personal catalog for future use.
+- A label can be used once for the current message or also saved in a personal catalog for future use.

-Harrier accesses an ACP 133 directory using M-Vault (Isode’s Directory Server), to look up recipients and to check clearances.
-Harrier will only allow selection of labels which the originator is allowed to access.
+Harrier accesses an ACP 133 directory using M-Vault (Isode’s Directory Server), to look up recipients and to check clearances (capability checking).
+Harrier will only allow the selection of labels that the originator is allowed to access.
 Harrier will only allow sending of messages to recipients cleared to receive the label.

 M-Switch

-M-Switch security label capabilities are described in detail in the Isode white paper “Security Label Capabilities in M-Switch Products”.
+M-Switch security label capabilities are described in detail in the Isode white paper “Security Label Capabilities in M-Switch Products”, which will be extended to support STANAG 4774.
 M-Switch supports a wide range of security label formats, all driven from a core Isode SPIF.
-It is anticipated that many security label usage will migrate to STANAG 4774, but some legacy usage such as ACP 127 will be used for a long while.
+It is anticipated that many security label deployments will migrate to STANAG 4774, but some legacy usage, such as ACP 127, will be used for a long while.
 A key M-Switch capability is conversion between STANAG 4774 labels and other label formats.

-M-Switch also uses ACDF checking against security clearances to provide Security Enforcing Functionality (SEF).
+M-Switch also uses CMBAC checking against security clearances to provide Security Enforcing Functionality (SEF).
 Key elements of this:

 - Only delivering messages to mailboxes with clearance to receive the label on the message.
 This is DCS enforcement.